 Staying active, eating well and looking after yourself can help you have a good quality of life.
-Here’s some tips on living well, managing pain, accessing services and health conditions that can crop up as we get older.
+Here’s some tips on living well, managing pain, accessing services and common health conditions.

-As you get older, your health becomes more of a priority.
+As an adult, your health is a priority.
 We have compiled a list of handy tips that will help you to stay fit and healthy and to improve your general wellbeing.

 Acupuncture is a safe treatment for everybody and it can help to alleviate a number of health problems such as back pain, high blood pressure